rlipscombe/rabbitmq-learnings/README.md

 If you attempt to run it twice, you'll notice that only one consumer is allowed to connect to the queue at a time.

+## `simple_consumer_exchange`

+This sample demonstrates associating a queue with a "direct" exchange.

+If you run it as `simple_consumer_exchange the-queue the-exchange` and then look in the visualiser, you'll see that there's a new exchange named "the-exchange".

+You'll also see that the queue "the-queue" is bound to two exchanges:
+- the default exchange, using the routing filter "the-queue"
+- the new exchange, using the routing filter "#".

+### It's still bound to the default exchange

+You can see that our new consumer still receives messages from the default exchange by using the old producer to publish a message:

+    simple_producer the-queue some-message

+This message is still seen by the new consumer.